panique/huge/README.md

   user will only be able to log in from one browser at the same time.
 This is a security improvement, but for sure not optimal for many developers.
 The plan is to implement a config switch that will allow / disallow logins from multiple browsers.
+* Using this on a sub-domain ?
+You might get problems with the cookies in IE11.
+Fix this by replacing "/" with "./" of the cookie location COOKIE_PATH inside application/config/config.xxx.php!
+  Check [ticket #733](https://github.com/panique/huge/issues/733) for more info.
+Thanks to jahbiuabft for figuring this out.

 ### Community-provided features & feature discussions <a name="community"></a>